arnabganguly/Kafkaconnect/README.md

 Below is a representative architecture of how **Kafka Connect** is  is deployed on an HDInsight Managed Kafka Cluster in **distributed mode**.
-Note that the
+Note that the Kafka Connect cluster may be deployed on a set of edge nodes.
+Edges nodes can be added or deleted from the cluster

 ![HDInsight Kafka Schema Registry](https://github.com/arnabganguly/Kafkaconnect/blob/master/images/Pic1.png)